zbbeaird89/Ruby_Advanced_Blocks/README.md

 This project is part of the curriculum on [The Odin Project](http://www.theodinproject.com/ruby-programming/advanced-building-blocks?ref=lnav)

-A bubble sort method in ruby to demonstrate the skeleton of the Bubble Sort algorithm.
+* bubble_sort.rb contains a method to demonstrate the skeleton of the Bubble Sort algorithm.
+* my_each.rb rebuilds the primary methods held within the module Enumerable.